DhahikaR/create-system-login/readme.md

 # Node Js JWT Auth Backend

 A REST API jwt authentication backend using nodejs and express.
 This code uses Sequelize as a database.
-Docker is supported.

 Use two collections, one for users and another for tokens.
 Token refreshing is supported, expired token will be discarded using cookie.